YesUSFlorido/odin-recipes/README.md

 Odin Project: Recipes.

-This project is to show what I currently learn about html and web development.
+This project is to show what I currently learned about html and web development.
 This project should prove that I understand the fundamentals of html and related topics such as:

 	-Basic understanding about Git and Github.
-	-How to make understandable and consequential commits.
+	-Edit text, links and images using the basics of html

-	-Basic tags and elements of html.
+The recipes will not show certain dishes very accurately since thats not really the purpose for this project however i will try to make it more like a decent recipes website once im done with the fundamentals